richardeschloss/nuxt-router-ui/README.md

 # nuxt-router-ui

-A dope AF router UI for Nuxt and VueJS.
+A router UI for Nuxt and VueJS.
 Stash it in the footer and just use it when you need it!
 Hide it when you don't!

 ## Demo
 ![](https://cdn-images-1.medium.com/max/800/1*z8zQ1Tc6B3GkKsYjaFMCBA.gif)